gagan-iitb/Federated_Learning_Tutorial/README.md

 # Federated_Learning_Tutorial

 Tutorial and hands-on materials for Federated Learning.
 These include five main components:
-1. Slides on Federated and Split Learning
+1. Slides on Federated Learning
 2. Slides on Split Learning and Efficient Split Learning
 3. A simple notebook to demonstrate Federated Learning
 4. A simple notebook to demonstrate Split Learning